2dv611/syllabus/resources/project_assignment.md

 * A documentation for a new developer
   * The group should provide a documentation for a new developer that will start working on the software.
     * Be sure to describe the underling process for each step, where the developer can find information.
 What will happened when errors occur, where to visually view the result and so on.
+    * Will be defined more as an issue in your examination repo.
   * The examiner will follow these instructions to evaluate the pipeline so put some effort in the documentation!